Valorant Weapon Guide: Bucky

 Bucky Weapon Guide

 We have already discussed the snipers, rifles, and sidearms in Valorant.
 Now it’s time for the real underdogs – the shotguns.
-The Bucky is the first shotgun on our list and it’s quite versatile.
+The Bucky is the shotgun on our list and it’s quite versatile.
 Here’s a quick look at the Bucky’s stats:

 • Bucky Rate of Fire: 1.1 rounds/sec.